The Truth Will Set You Free

 Q: Could he not have had, and you not know it?

 A: If he had anything of the kind he could not have concealed it from me.”

 But let’s get serious.
-The fact that Emma did not see Joseph referencing notes or the Bible certainly doesn’t mean he didn’t use these aids.
+That Emma did not see Joseph referencing notes or the Bible doesn’t mean he didn’t use these aids.

-After all, if Joseph was wily enough to engage in dozens of sub-rosa sexual liaisons, ‘marriages’ for goodness sake, without Emma having a clue, surely it makes his ability to hide his referencing the Bible and/or other materials seem like child’s play.
+If Joseph was wily enough to engage in dozens of sub-rosa sexual liaisons, ‘marriages’ for goodness sake, without Emma having a clue, surely it makes his ability to hide his referencing the Bible and other materials seem like child’s play.

-As well, we know that Emma did not act as scribe for most of the translation and certain not when 2 Nephi, the portion containing many of the plagiarized chapters from Isaiah were being ‘translated.’
-Emma’s involvement was very limited.
+We know that Emma did not act as scribe for most of the translation and certain not when 2 Nephi, the portion containing many of the plagiarized chapters from Isaiah were being ‘translated.’
+Emma’s involvement was limited.
 She and her brother Reuben Hale acted as scribes between December 1827 and February 1828.4

 Most of the plagiarism of Isaiah occurred in 2 Nephi: